osmandapp/web/main/docs/user/navigation/routing/online-routing.md

 ![Online routing Android](@site/static/img/navigation/routing/online_routing_andr.png)
 ## Route parameters - Online routing

 *Online routing* can be enabled in [Navigation type](../guidance/navigation-settings.md#overview) section of the Navigation settings of the selected *Profile*.
-In OsmAnd there are two predefined *online routing engines* ([ZLZK](https://zlzk.biz/) and [OSM DE](https://routing.openstreetmap.de)), that provide three *Online routing* types : *Bicycle, Car, On foot*.
+In OsmAnd there are two predefined *online routing engines* ([ZLZK](https://zlzk.biz/) and [OSM DE](https://routing.openstreetmap.de)), that provide three *Online routing* types : *Bicycle, Car, and On foot*.

 :::note
-Online routing types are designed for *Driving, Cycling, Walking* profiles, although they can also be used with other OsmAnd profiles (Truck, Motorcycle, Skiing, Horseback riding).
+Online routing types are designed for *Driving, Cycling, and Walking* profiles, although they can also be used with other OsmAnd profiles (Truck, Motorcycle, Skiing, Horseback riding).
 They are provided “as is", so you can't customize them according to your needs using different navigation options.
 :::

 ### Custom Online routing

 In addition to the preset online routing types, you can configure other online routing mechanisms.
-Tap on the **+ Add online routing engine** button and choose one of the proposed online routing types ([Graphhopper](https://graphhopper.com/), [OSRM](http://project-osrm.org/), [Openrouteservice](https://openrouteservice.org), Generic GPX).
-Select the appropriate vehicle and test routing before saving your changes.
+Tap on the **+ Add online routing engine** button and choose one of the proposed online routing types ([Graphhopper](https://graphhopper.com/), [OSRM](http://project-osrm.org/), [Openrouteservice](https://openrouteservice.org)).
+Select the appropriate vehicle and tap *test routing* before saving your changes.

 ![Custom online routing Android](@site/static/img/navigation/routing/custom_online_routing_andr_1.png) ![Custom online routing Android](@site/static/img/navigation/routing/custom_online_routing_andr_2.png)